 Professor Jonathan Jansen

 Professor Jonathan Jansen is a Distinguished Professor of Education at Stellenbosch University.
 Following seven years as Vice-Chancellor and Rector of the University of the Free State, he spent a year as a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
-He is President of South Africa’s Institute of Race Relations and of the Academy of Science of South Africa.
+He is President of the Academy of Science of South Africa.

 He started his career as a Biology teacher in the Cape after receiving his science degree from the University of the Western Cape.
 He obtained a MS degree from Cornell University and a PhD from Stanford.
 He holds honorary degrees from the University of Edinburgh, the University of Vermont and Cleveland State University.